arianneghislainerull/arianneghislainerull/README.md

 ---

 <p align="left">
 Hi there! 👋 I’m Arianne, a passionate and goal-oriented Computer Science student currently interning as a Software Engineering Intern at Telus, working on the Radio Access Networks' data pipelines.
-I have 2 years of industry experience in technical roles.
+I have 2 years of industry experience in technical roles, mainly specializing in the intersection of software engineering and data science.
 I thrive on solving complex problems and building impactful solutions using technology.
 With experience spanning data engineering, business analytics, and software development, I enjoy leveraging data and design to create seamless and accessible user experiences.
 </p>

 ---